RolandStuder/jeizinen-meteor/index.md

 	   {{> yield}}
 	</template>

-Now you can enter or link any URL like `localhost:3000/myTemplate` and Jeizinen will try to render a template with that name...
+Now you can enter or link any URL like `localhost:3000/myTemplate` and Jeizinen will try to render a template with that name.

 A template looks like this